ChitambarLab/SignalingDimension.jl/README.md

 The signaling dimension quantifies the performance of a communication channel by the minimal amount of classical communication needed to simulate the channel.

-The signaling dimension of a channel makes no assumptions of the underlying physics and is therefore, a device-independent measure applicable to quantum and classical systems alike.
+This device-independent framework makes no assumptions about the underlying physics allowing for direct comparisons between quantum and classical  systems.

-This software provides tests that certify the signaling dimension of a channel.

 ## Quick Start